MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/champ_getstarted.md

 1. Create a ground swell of enthusiasm that grows adoption of improved ways of working
 1. Build a circle of influence amongst their teams
-1. Bring the new ways of working ot life across teams
+1. Bring the new ways of working to life across teams
 1. Identify business challenges and possible solutions
 1. Provide feedback to the project team and sponsors